Steel facts - Do you realy know everything there is to know about metal?

 APPLICATIONS

-How and for what is steel used?
+How and what is steel used for?

 If the Golden Gate Bridge were built today, it could be constructed with significantly less steel.